We often imagine that the face of oral cancer is a male in his 60s who has used tobacco products.

 Treatment: Surgery, radiation and chemo.

+My dentist wanted it biopsied ASAP.
+The ENT thought it was a stone or an infection.
+After ten days on antibiotics, the CT scan showed a sinus infection, so he prescribed three more weeks on antibiotics.
+During this time, I saw an oral surgeon who told me to come back in a month if it did not improve.
+By this time, I had severe pain in my ear.
+The ENT removed the painful lump, telling us it did not look like cancer, but he was sending it for a biopsy anyway.
 Four days later we got the call that changed my life forever.
 I had surgery with clear margins.
 My scan was clear.
 One month later, something did not feel right.
 I had intermittent ear pain.
-I went back to my dentist and he saw a suspicious white spot at the back right side of my tongue and wanted another biopsy.
-The ENT wasn’t concerned and wanted to watch it asking me to return in 2 months.
+I went back to my dentist who saw a suspicious white spot at the back right side of my tongue and wanted another biopsy.
+The ENT wasn’t concerned and wanted to watch it asking me to return in two months.
 At that appointment, he still wasn’t concerned, but I complained about more pain around the area, so he did a biopsy.
 My dentist was right from the beginning…it was cancer, again!
 If it weren’t for my dentist, I may not be here today.

-Symptoms: Burning tongue.
-Then, a sore.
+Symptoms: Burning tongue followed by a sore.

-Treatment: Surgery and Radiation, but no chemo.
+Treatment: Surgery and radiation, but no chemo.

 Symptoms: Abnormal oral tissue and pain